ConsenSys-Academy/supply-chain-exercise/README.md

 Follow the comments outlined in SupplyChain.sol (in the contracts directory) to implement its functions.
 We have written a set of tests (in javascript) to determine if your implementation is correct.

-As an additional challenge, try writing some Solidity tests in TestSupplyChain.sol.
+As an optional challenge, try writing some Solidity tests in TestSupplyChain.sol.
+This is not required, however!

 To test your implementation run `$ truffle test` from the terminal in the project directory.
 There are **23 pending tests** that you must pass to complete